Biosignature: Europa Clipper

-The Europa Clipper probe will carry instruments to help confirm the existence and composition of a subsurface ocean and thick icy layer.
-In addition, it will map the surface to study features that may point to tectonic activity due to a subsurface ocean.
+The Europa Clipper probe includes instruments to help confirm the existence and composition of a subsurface ocean and thick icy layer.
+In addition, the instruments will be used to map and study surface features that may indicate tectonic activity due to a subsurface ocean.

 Enceladus

 Although there are no set plans to search for biosignatures on Saturn's sixth-largest moon, Enceladus, the prospects of biosignature discovery there are exciting enough to warrant several mission concepts that may be funded in the future.
-Similar to Jupiter's moon Europa, there is much evidence for a subsurface ocean to exist on Enceladus as well.
+Similar to Jupiter's moon Europa, there is much evidence for a subsurface ocean to also exist on Enceladus.
 Plumes of water vapor were first observed in 2005 by the Cassini mission and were later determined to contain salt as well as organic compounds.
 In 2014, more evidence was presented using gravimetric measurements on Enceladus to conclude that there is in fact a large reservoir of water underneath an icy surface.
 Mission design concepts include: